lucas-perata/lucas-perata/README.md

 - 🔭 I’m currently working on an app with .NET + Next.js and TS

-- 🌱 I’m currently learning about algorithms and low level with Rust
+- 🌱 I’m currently learning about algorithms and low level programming with Rust

 - ⚡ Fun fact: I use tabs over spaces